 If it is the highest resolving FiiO you want then the E17k has the edge over the other two.
 If it is the widest possible support for OTG and mobility with the most powerful amp and a more neutral signature then the E18 might just be the right choice though it is starting to show its age in terms of codec capability.
 If the budget is key and you want the longest possible battery life with a competitive sound that’s really not that far behind either the E17k or E18 then the Q1 should provide an excellent option.

-The build quality is excellent, the features are just right and the stackability with the FiiO DAP range, DX90 and the AP100 is perfect.
-Throw on a few apps on Android and you have OTG for just about any Android device and if you are a Sony guy then good news it works native also.
+The build quality is excellent, the features are just right and the stackability with the FiiO DAP range, DX90, and the AP100 is perfect.
+Throw on a few apps on Android and you have OTG for just about any Android device and if you are a Sony guy then good news it works natively also.
 That is a very flexible solution indeed for $69.99.
 There are very few weaknesses that I can think off for the Q1.
-Yes it’s only 24/96 and won’t do any sort of DSD decoding and yes OTG is not officially supported.
-However this is a starter upgrade and for the ‘on the go’ guy looking for a really long battery life cycle and natural and snappy sound signature the Q1 will fit the bill.
+Yes, it’s only 24/96 and won’t do any sort of DSD decoding and yes OTG is not officially supported.
+However, this is a starter upgrade and for the ‘on the go’ guy looking for a really long battery life cycle and natural and snappy sound signature the Q1 will fit the bill.

 |Model Name/Number||Q1||Color Available||Black|

 |Audio Input||Micro USB/3.5 mm Jack||Headphone output||3.5 mm stereo jack|